-The remaining four IAD investigations involved sustained Class I offenses; however, the supervisors were not found to have failed to properly supervise their subordinates.
-Our review of the investigations found that OPD evaluated the actions of the supervisors, and the Department's conclusions were supported.
-We will closely monitor the manner in which IAD continues to evaluate supervisors' responsibility in future IAD complaints, and we encourage IAD to do the same.
+The remaining eight IAD investigations involved sustained Class I offenses.
+In these cases, the supervisors were not found to have failed to properly supervise their subordinates.
+Our review of the investigations found that most did not allow the evaluation of supervisors' conduct.
+We will closely monitor the manner in which IAD continues to evaluate supervisors' responsibility in future IAD complaints.